kataw/kataw/test/__snapshot__/compiler/error-recovery/types/gen/in_class/export_var_let_const_function.md

             "source": 2,
             "message": "Identifier expected 'class' is a reserved word that cannot be used here", "start": 30,
             "length": 0
         },
         {
-            "kind": 2,
-            "source": 2,
-            "message": "The `export` keyword can only be used with the module goal", "start": 36,
-            "length": 0
-        },
-        {